|We are Still Open For Business - PLAN NOW, TRAVEL LATER – No Deposits to Pay.|

 Instead of returning with Stanley, Livingstone decided to stay in Africa to complete his assignment from the Royal Geographic Society.
 However, after weeks of marching through swampland against gale winds, and spending bitterly cold nights on sodden earth, Livingstone finally collapsed.
 His porters carried his limp body to a nearby village, desperate to escape the swamp.
 Late that night, Livingstone's life long journey drew to a close.

 Even after his death, Livingstone was still part of one of the most incredible voyages that the world has ever witnessed.
 Chuma, Susi, Wainwright and Wellington preserved Livingstone's body by rubbing salt on it and leaving it in the sun for two weeks.
 They decided that, despite the potential charges of witchcraft, which carried an automatic death penalty, they would return Livingstone's body to his home across the sea.
 In their culture, when somebody dies, their spirit remains on earth to watch over their family.
 They knew that Livingstone could not do this if his body was on the other side of the world, and they feared that he would spend the rest of eternity wandering the earth trying to find his way home.
 Before they began the treacherous journey, they cut out his heart, which they knew belonged to Africa, and buried it beneath a tree.
-They then carried his body 1500 kilometers back to the coast, claiming it was bundled clothes when confronted by villagers.
+They then carried his body 1500 kilometres back to the coast, claiming it was bundled clothes when confronted by villagers.
 The journey took nine months, and six men lost their lives along the way, but the men never faltered.
 When asked why, they simply said, "He is a great man and must be buried among other great men".
 Livingstone had once said, "If you have men who will only come if they know there is a good road, I do not want them.
 I want men who will come if there is no road at all."
 He could not have asked for more loyal or brave men than the four who eventually saw him home.

-In honor of Livingstone's legacy, a church was built on the foundations of the former slave market in Zanzibar.
+In honour of Livingstone's legacy, a church was built on the foundations of the former slave market in Zanzibar.
 When, years later, they heard that the tree beneath which Livingstone's heart was buried had died, wood was collected from the remains and fashioned into a cross.
 This very cross hangs in that church today, beside the altar that sits on the site of the old whipping post of the slave market.

 One of the most famous quotes by Livingstone states, "I am prepared to go anywhere provided it be forward".
 If only he knew that he took the rest of the world forward with him.